3G-Celllabs/CLI-Starter-Kit-Generators/README.md

 `/flutter` folder contains dart utility classes that assist in generating the flutter app.

+`/web` folder contains `/angular`, `/ionic` folders which in itself contains utility files that assist in generating the required web app.

 ## Flutter Scripts

 There are two different scripts that can be used to generate flutter apps.